mweldon2025/payment-processing-web-application/README.md

 ## Overview

-This project was developed as part of a senior capstone project in collaboration with Manhattan Associates.
+This project was developed as part of a senior capstone course using requirements provided by Manhattan Associates.
 The application simulates an e-commerce payment workflow by allowing users to enter payment information, validate card details, authorize transactions through a mock API, and track transaction outcomes.

-The system was built using React, JavaScript, Bootstrap, Node.js, Express, and SQLite, following Agile development practices and structured software documentation.
+The system was built using React, JavaScript, Bootstrap, Node.js, Express, and SQLite while following Agile development practices and structured software documentation.

 ---